artebin/xlockscreen/README.md

 Simple script to lock the screen after some idle time and reset the current virtual desktop to a specific one.

-The screen locking is performed is [xtrlock](https://salsa.debian.org/debian/xtrlock): the desktop is visible, the mouse pointer is replaced by a lock-shaped cursor and the unlocking is done by typing the user password.
+The screen locking is performed with [xtrlock](https://salsa.debian.org/debian/xtrlock): the desktop is visible, the mouse pointer is replaced by a lock-shaped cursor and the unlocking is done by typing the user password.
 All other mouse and keyboard inputs are ignored.

 This is typically used for demo and test screens supposed to run 24/7.